Marriage-Based Immigration Cases: Will the Authorities Visit Your House?

 In doubtful cases, U.S. immigration authorities can conduct background checks by various means.

-USCIS can also check on the applicant's credit record, using the Social Security numbers given within the application documents.
-If it chooses to, the agency can interview the applicants' employers, parents and other family, and friends, visit or schedule interviews at their homes, and so forth.
+USCIS can also check on the applicant's credit record and conduct comprehensive searches of public records and law enforcement databases using the information provided in the application documents and biometrics (fingerprinting) results.
+If it chooses to, the agency can interview the applicants' employers, parents, ex-spouses, and other family, and friends, visit or schedule interviews at their homes, and so forth.
 It would usually take such steps only in cases where fraud is suspected.

-Note, however, that suspicions of fraud can raised relatively swiftly.
-Some marriage cases, while valid, simply have not been well-documented by the couple, or one or both people are forgetful or bad at answering questions about their life and marriage.
+Note, however, that suspicions of fraud can be raised relatively swiftly.
+Some marriage cases, while valid, simply have not been well-documented by the couple.
+Also, one or both of them might be forgetful or bad at answering questions about their life and marriage.

-In Rare Cases, Immigration Authorities Who Suspect Marriage Fraud Might Do a "Bed Check"
+In Rare Cases, Immigration Authorities Might Do a "Bed Check"

 U.S. immigration enforcement authorities have been known to use a tactic referred to as "bed checks" in some regions of the United States.
 This involves immigration officers showing up at the home where the applicants claim to live together, typically early in the morning.
-They see who answers the door.
+For starters, they observe who answers the door.
+Soon after, they'll hope to establish whether the other half of the couple is actually there.

-They also ask to take a look around inside, in which case they'll be looking for signs that both people sleep and keep their clothes, toothbrushes, towels, and other items of daily living in shared space within that residence.
+They will ask to take a look around inside, and will look for signs that both members of the couple sleep and keep their clothes, toothbrushes, towels, and other items of daily living in shared space within that residence.

 People can legally refuse to admit immigration officials conducting a bed check.
 Such refusal is, however, likely to lead to further types of investigation.